+Fall Year 1

 Course Course Name Credit Hours

 BIPG5100/7100 Fundamentals of BPG 3

 BIPG5200/7200 Statistical Methods in BPG 3

 Spring Year 1

 Course Course Name Credit Hours

 BIPG6100/8100 Bioinformatic Computation 3

-DIDG(400/0400 A 11 (1 OF) 1 O •

 BIPG6400/8400 Applications of Bioinformatics 3

 OR

 BRIM6200/8200 Biomarker Discovery,

 Validation and Implementation 3

-\BMSP6340 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BRIM/BPG Program, is required for admission into the Biomarkers and Bioinformatics Certificate Program.
+BMSP6340 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BRIM/BPG Program, is required for admission into the Bioinformatics & Biomarkers Certificate Program.

-NOTE: The University of Toledo PhD or MSBS students may take individual BPG or BRIM courses as electives, with permission of the instructor.
+NOTE: The University of Toledo PhD or MSBS students may also take individual BPG or BRIM courses as electives, with permission of the instructor.
 To receive a Certificate in Biomarkers and Bioinformatics, however, an online application to the program must be submitted and accepted.
 All applications will be reviewed by the BRIM/BPG Program Admissions Committee.
-The online application must be filed ONLY for those seeking a certificate and is not required for those requesting these courses as electives.
+The online application must be filed ONLY for those seeking a certificate and is not required for those taking these courses as electives.